overvis/overvis-docs/em48x-scripts/examples/simple-timer.md

-# Simple timer-based relay control based on EM-486
+# Simple timer-based relay control using EM-486

-This program example switches the [EM-486](https://www.overvis.com/equipment/em-486/) relay on/off depending on time of day.
-At preset time it switches the relay OFF and ON.
-Required condition is that OFF time should be before (less than) ON time.
+This program example switches the [EM-486's](https://www.overvis.com/equipment/em-486/) relay on/off depending on time of day.
+At the specified times of the day it switches the relay OFF and ON.
+Required condition is that OFF-time should be before (less than) ON-time.

 The program is controlled through Overvis using registers on EM-481 device.